DarsDars

 Study activity

-• Your progress through the curriculum: which books and chapters you've read, marked, or starred; flashcard review state and ratings; study session length and outcomes; mock-exam results; streaks and achievements.
+• Your progress through the curriculum: which books and chapters you've read, marked, or bookmarked; flashcard review state and ratings; study session length and outcomes; quiz, challenge and mock-exam results; streaks, levels and achievements.

 • Notes you write inside the app.